vsrinivas/fuchsia/zircon/docs/fair_scheduler.md

 A NOTE ABOUT FLOW EVENTS: Sometimes displaying flow events is not enabled by default in Chromium Trace Viewer.
-Use the `View Options` menu in the upper right corner of the page and make sure the `Flow events` check box is checked.
+Use the `View Options` menu in the upper right corner of the page and make sure the `Flow events` checkbox is checked.

 You can also disable flow events display if there are too many and the rendering becomes too slow.
 Try zooming into a smaller region before enabling flow event